Our Great Lake: 20 Reasons to Love Our Location

 14. The food

 The Caf offers amazing views, but when you’re ready to dine off campus, you won’t be disappointed.
-This area of Wisconsin is known for culinary treats like frozen custard, Friday night fish fry, Danish kringle, Chicago-style pizza, and brats.
+This area of Wisconsin is known for culinary treats like frozen custard, Friday night fish fry, cheese curds, Danish kringle, Chicago-style pizza, and brats.
 Kenosha’s Frank’s Diner was featured on The Food Network.
 And pizza?
 You could eat pizza from a different Kenosha pizzeria every single day for a month, and you’d still have a few pizza joints to try.
 There are more than 50 pizza places within 20 miles.
 Some argue Kenosha’s version of Chicago-style deep dish is better than the big city; others stick with thin crust.
 We say try both.

 15. Feathered, furry friends